Guide

 - Job-share pairs: who works which days, and where the handover falls

-- Dual-role staff: which days are classroom days, which are specialist days
+- Dual-role staff: which days are classroom days and which are specialist days

-- Fixed external commitments: network meetings, regional roles, medical arrangements
+- Fixed outside commitments: network meetings, regional roles, medical arrangements

 - Informal agreements a previous leadership team made that staff still expect